Glory Ogbonna: Club career

 On 16 July 2021, while in Austria with the rest of Super Falcons of Nigeria in camp for Aisha Buhari's invitational tournament, a Umeå-based professional association football club that plays in Elitettan, the second tier of women's football in Sweden club, Umeå IK announced the capturing of Glory as their new player until the end of the 2022 season.

 After playing in Sweden, the left-back moved to Turkey and signed with the Gaziantep-based league champion club ALG Spor on 13 August 2022.
 On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.

-On 3 February 2023, she was transferred to Beşiktaş JK and currently plays for Beşiktaş JK.
+On 3 February 2023, she was transferred to Beşiktaş JK arriving from league leaders ALG Spor for the remainder of that campaign.
+She went on to spend two seasons with the club before leaving in June 2025 upon the expiry of her contract.

-Glory is a versatile player.
-Although her main position is a left-back player, but she can also play as a right-back, a left-centre back, a right-centre back and a defensive midfielder.
-Glory can use both feet successfully.
+On 4 September 2026, Ogbonna rejoined Beşiktaş.